 New killer alligator movie, Crawl, hits theatres today.
 Sam Raimi (Evil Dead, Drag Me to Hell) produces and Alexandre Aja (High Tension) directs the genre-blending horror flick.
 And much to probably everyone’s surprise, critics seems to really like it.
 Maybe that’s because we all know that alligators and crocodiles are damn scary.
 They’re basically living ‘dinosaurs’.
 Next to Great White Sharks, there’s not much scarier in the murky depths.
 Not surprisingly then, horror movies have frequently used the saw-toothed reptiles as monsters.
 For this edition of The Chopping Block, I take a look at some of the best killer alligator and crocodile movies from the past.

 If you’re a fan of B-monster movies, then you’ll love Alligator.
 Writer John Sayles (The Howling, Piranha) already had experience satirizing horror movie tropes.
 And Alligator has fun chomping on eco-horror cliches.
 When a pet baby alligator gets flushed down the toilet, it lives off of disposed animal carcasses treated with an experimental growth hormone.
 Twelve years later, the 36-foot gator stalks homeless people in the sewers before breaking out to the surface.
 Alligator has it all – the grizzled cop no one believes, the intrepid female scientist, the corrupt business owner.
 Moreover, director Lewis Teague (Cujo) adds a surprising amount of style.
 Watch for the hilarious wedding scene.
-Not to mention the climax, which actually feels suspenseful.
+And then there’s the climax, which actually feels suspenseful.

 Eaten Alive (1976)